 In this day and age, it’s becoming increasingly clear that people don’t like being obviously advertised to.
 We don’t have the time, patience or interest anymore.
 A modern audience is a more distracted audience, it’s true.
 Content marketing company Scribble knows this, and it came up with a clever initiative to get Twitter users in the marketing realm (but not necessarily) spreading some ad hate in an attempt to champion content marketing

-In a world where search engines are increasingly becoming the first port of call for people trying to find information, Colin Kennedy says serious, rational messages compete poorly with more emotive, conversational and down-to-earth content.
-And whether it's trying to compete for space with conspiracy theorists or trying keep your competitors out of the top spots, content marketing can help.
+In a world where search engines are increasingly becoming the first port of call to find information, Colin Kennedy says serious, rational messages compete poorly with more emotive, conversational and down-to-earth content offered.
+But content marketing could help change that.

 Content marketing and its dodgy cousin native advertising are big areas of focus for brands and media owners at present.
 And they’re also big areas of confusion, with no set rules on disclosure and very little data for this market.
 The IAB NZ’s Standards & Guidelines Council is aiming to change that and has set out on a mission to gauge the level of activity, build a resource on the topic and help educate and showcase what is currently being offered in New Zealand.